EmbraceLife/PyTorch-Tutorial/tutorial-contents/pdb.md

 - `(pdb): b`: see the list of breakpoints we set_trace, and how many times the breakpoint line has been hit
 - `b file.py:41` or `b func_name`
 - `b 11, this_year==2017`: conditional breakpoint, at line 11 to breakpoint, if this_year == 2017
-- `b 20`: set a breakpoint at line 20
 - `cl 1`: clear the first breakpoint (when you want to set a new breakpoint, has to clear the previous one first)
 - `(pdb): r `: run until the current function returns
 - `(pdb): c`: continue to run until the next breakpoint (finished the current block of lines, or finished debugging process, let it run to the end)